nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to find free time
-2. System informs user that it showed the list of available free time
+2. System shows the list of available free time

 **Extensions**
 - 2a.
 The user does not have any free slots available.